hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Cycle.md

 But implementsAB was cached in the graph scope, and so the same instance (105553119821680) is returned (and which is why we don't see networkService resolved again).

-And with that Swift provides us with a fully initialized isntance of CycleDemo and its dependencies.
+And with that Swift provides us with a fully initialized instance of CycleDemo and its dependencies.

 That's a resolution cycle.